maehler/phd-thesis/markdown/chapter3.0.md

 - Catch 22 when it comes to small effects.
 We need large sample sizes in order to detect them, and when we have detected them, we instead have a huge combinatorics problem that we simply cannot solve without any prior information.

 - How can these types of studies help understand the emergence of natural variation?
-- Talk about the potential for applications for this technology, i.e.\ new tree/crop variants that can handle climate change; drought, salinity, improved traits
+- Talk about the potential for applications for this technology, i.e.\ new tree/crop varieties that can handle climate change; drought, salinity, improved traits
 	- With this the mandatory discussion about GMO resistance comes as well.
 I should say a few words about it, but don't linger on it.

 - Mention briefly that the role of epigenetics hasn't been included at all in the thesis, and that this is something that can have a huge impact [@Farh2015].